-This page should include:

-- 1) a north arrow - 2) property lines with dimensions and bearings - 3) existing and proposed contours - 4) the location of all trees to be removed that measure 3 inches in dimeter at 48" along the trunk from ground level and clustered growth vegetation 2 square feet or more at ground level - 5) roof plans, including any accessory structures, shown to size at same scale - 6) indicated first floor elevation (FFE) - 7) shown setback limits shown - 8) the building accurately located from property line - 9) the dwelling to be indicated as ground level or first floor plan if less than 6' above grade, with entry areas and all stairs delineated

-- 10) overhangs indicated with dashed lines - 11) the location of non-stacked guest parking for two carts within setbacks (Cape Fear Station Lot designation guest parking may vary.
-See Appendix C) - 12) the location and dimensions for drives and walks - 13) the location of exterior showers, HVAC, and trash enclosures - 14) the location of the electric meter, including any necessary platforms or steps (cannot be located in setback) - 15) indicated exterior lighting locations and styles, honoring the Lighting Section directives of these Design Guidelines that prohibit exposed lights and require down shielding - 16) FEMA Zone designation and indicated Base Flood Elevation - 17) specified lay-down area for materials storage - 18) specified limits of construction line (fencing) beyond which no grading, clearing or thinning, construction traffic or storage of materials will be permitted.
+- a.
+Site Plan at 1" = 10' 0" scale.
+This page should include: - 1) a north arrow - 2) property lines with dimensions and bearings - 3) existing and proposed contours - 4) the location of all trees to be removed that measure 3 inches in dimeter at 48" along the trunk from ground level and clustered growth vegetation 2 square feet or more at ground level - 5) roof plans, including any accessory structures, shown to size at same scale - 6) indicate first floor elevation (FFE), virgin low (VL), and average grade around the perimeter of the structure - 7) setback limits shown - 8) the building accurately located from property line - 9) the dwelling to be indicated as ground level or first floor plan if less than 6' above grade, with entry areas and all stairs delineated - 10) overhangs indicated with dashed lines - 11) the location and dimensions for drives and walks - 12) the location of exterior showers, HVAC, and trash enclosures - 13) indicated exterior lighting locations and styles, honoring the Lighting Section directives of these Design Guidelines that prohibit exposed lights and require down shielding - 14) FEMA Zone designation and indicated Base Flood Elevation - 15) specified limits of construction line (fencing) beyond which no grading, clearing or thinning, construction traffic or storage of materials will be permitted.
 Please note: A forest lot requires the use of 36" high black silt fence for limits of construction fencing.
-A non-forest lot requires the use of 48" high wooden sand fence for limits of construction fencing. - 19) the location of Village address bollard(s) - 20) the location of the Village YES/NO garbage tag (see specific guidelines) - 21) concrete or paver driveway apron at road edge - 22) a data block added to the side of the plan that includes the following calculations: lot size, total impervious site coverage breakdown, total building coverage for all structures above 30 inches, heated square footage breakdown and calculations pertaining to the 50 percent rule, (if applicable) revealing the footprint and volume of each level
+A non-forest lot requires the use of 48" high wooden sand fence for limits of construction fencing. - 16) the location of the Village YES/NO garbage tag (see specific guidelines)

+- 17) concrete or paver driveway apron at road edge - 18) a data block added to the side of the plan that includes the following calculations: lot size, total impervious site coverage breakdown, total building coverage for all structures above 30 inches, heated square footage breakdown and calculations pertaining to the 50 percent rule, (if applicable) revealing the footprint and volume of each level